FullStackWithLawrence/aws-openai/README.md

 ### Code Analysis

 - [ESLint](https://eslint.org/): an open source project that helps you find and fix problems with your JavaScript and JSX code.
-- [Flake8](https://flake8.pycqa.org/en/latest/): overlaps somewhat with Black, but it is highly configurable and also provides syntax checking, Naming style enforcement, code style enforcement including for example, ensuring that comments not only exist where they should but are complete and are consistently formatted and styled.
-Flake8 also analyzes code [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+- [Flake8](https://flake8.pycqa.org/en/latest/): provides Python syntax checking, naming style enforcement, code style enforcement, and [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) analysis.
 - [pylint](https://pypi.org/project/pylint/): a static code analyser for Python.
 It analyses your code without actually running it.
 It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.
 - [bandit](https://github.com/PyCQA/bandit): a tool designed to find common security issues in Python code.